cristobalgvera/chek-mss-projects/README.md

 1. Add all microservices projects that you need to launch to this folder.

-   > All files in this folder will be ignored, so you can just execute
+   > All projects in this folder will be ignored, so you can just execute
-   > `git clone YOUR_REPO` inside this folder and all will work well
+   > `git clone YOUR_REPO` inside this folder and they will work well
    > without any\* further action over your actual project.
    >
    > You can run `sh setup.sh -g` in order to do it automatically.

 1. :exclamation: **REMEMBER**:

-   - Checkout to the proper `development` of `feature` branch.
+   - Checkout to the proper `development` or `feature` branch.

    - Setup your required files like a `.env` or any other specific one to the project itself.